 Slowly, I’ve come to realize that growing older is inevitable.
 But thank God growing up is selective.
 Sometimes I do things, silly things, to make my life’ s journey more enjoyable.
 Often, I enjoy recalling some of my most cherished childhood memories, which made me smile or sometimes even laugh out loud when no one is around.
 A particular song from days gone by still has the magic to produce mental replays of my most hilarious and embarrassing moments.
 Even certain foods have a mysterious power, which can take me back to happy times of my nonstop childhood nonsense.

 While these retro recollections dance around in your head, I want to share my recent experience about a single purchase, which took me on a remarkable trip down my childhood memory lane.

 At the time, I was living in Kaiserslautern, Germany.
 Since France was so close, its proximity to my location allowed me to visit Forbach located just inside the French border.
 Luckily Forbach was only about a thirty-minute drive from my location in Germany.
 I loved to visit the Cora Hypermarche, a chain of stores in locations all over France and Belgium.
-Cora is similar to Wal-Mart but 1,000 percent better.
+Cora is like Wal-Mart but 1,000 percent better.
 Since my first name is Cora, I thought that I might have a speck of a lineage connection to the Metz family, who I think are the original owners of Cora.
 But enough of that for now.